 Bank of England accelerates rate rises, admitting inflation problem

-Mortgage rates will rise further, raising risk of recession later in 2023.
+Mortgage rates will rise further, raising risk of recession later this year.

-The Bank of England (BoE) has gone against consensus expectations by raising its main policy interest rates by half a percentage point at its meeting on 21 June 2023.
+The Bank of England (BoE) has gone against consensus expectations by raising its main policy interest rates by half a percentage point in their June meeting.
 The decision to re-accelerate the pace of hikes follows stronger-than-expected labour market and inflation figures, further casting doubt over the effectiveness of monetary policy.

 This is the 13th consecutive interest rate rise for the UK, taking the main policy interest rate to 5% - its highest level since September 2008.
 The vote amongst the Monetary Policy Committee (MPC) showed that seven of the nine members backed the half a percentage point rise, but two members dissented, voting for no change.
-It is worth noting that Silvana Tenreyro, one of the two doves on the MPC, ends her term in June 2023, potentially at the margin shifting the bias for further rises going forward.
+It is worth noting that Silvana Tenreyro, one of the two doves on the MPC, will end her term this month, potentially at the margin shifting the bias for further rises going forward.

 Recent data suggests inflation to remain high

 Two sets of key data have clearly panicked the MPC.
-The first is the latest set of labour market statistics (published on 13 June) which showed another fall in thheadline unemployment rate (to 3.8%), with a surprise acceleration in wage growth excluding bonuses (up to 7.2% yoy).
+The first is the latest set of labour market statistics (published 13 June) which showed another fall in the headline unemployment rate (to 3.8%), with a surprise acceleration in wage growth excluding bonuses (up to 7.2% y/y).
 More concerning from an inflation perspective is that a previously reported large decline in employment reported by the experimental HMRC (tax authorities) data was revised back to being positive.
 Tentative signs of a slowing labour market have been revised away, suggesting further inflation pressures are set to build.

-The second was the inflation data published on 21 June that showed headline CPI inflation stuck at 8.7% yoy versus consensus expectations of a fall to 8.4%.
-Although energy inflation, which has been the main source of the rise in the cost of living continued to fall back, core inflation (excluding energy, food, alcohol and tobacco) accelerated from 6.8% to 7.1% yoy.
-Services inflation, which is dominated by the cost of labour, rose to 7.4% yoy – its highest annual rate since March 1992.
+The second was the inflation data published yesterday (21 June) that showed headline CPI inflation stuck at 8.7% y/y versus consensus expectations of a fall to 8.4%.
+Although energy inflation, which has been the main source of the rise in the cost of living continued to fall back, core inflation (excluding energy, food, alcohol and tobacco) accelerated from 6.8% to 7.1% y/y.
+Services inflation, which is dominated by the cost of labour, rose to 7.4% y/y – its highest annual rate since March 1992.
 Although exceptionally high, delving within the details reveals that excluding volatile transport services inflation, the remaining “core services” inflation actually fell slightly.
 It appears that inflation in aviation fares was to blame, with an amazing 20% rise month-on-month recorded in May.
 This may be linked to the additional bank holidays which shifted travel plans.
 If so, we should see a reversal next month.